Massachusetts Turnpike: Western Turnpike

 In the west, the turnpike begins in Berkshire County at the Massachusetts state line in West Stockbridge, where I-90 (routed through the Berkshire Connector portion of the New York State Thruway) enters from Canaan, New York.
 Most toll plazas were located on the entrance/exit ramps before entering the turnpike itself.
 An exception was the mainline West Stockbridge toll plaza, designed for toll collection from inbound traffic from New York; it existed shortly after exit 3, an eastbound-only entrance and westbound-only exit in Massachusetts.
 The turnpike crosses the Williams River later in West Stockbridge and passes over the Housatonic River in Lee.
 The 30 mi gap between exit 10 to US 20 in Lee and exit 41 to US 202 and Route 10 in Westfield (the first in Hampden County) is the longest gap between exits on the entire length of I-90, and the fifth-longest gap between exits in the entire Interstate Highway System.
 The highest elevation on the turnpike exists in the Berkshires, reaching 1724 ft above sea level in Becket; this point is also the highest elevation on I-90 east of South Dakota.
+It also crosses the Appalachian Trail in this area.
 Beyond the peak elevation and between the exits, an eastbound runaway truck ramp exists in Russell.